JohnEarnest/Mako/docs/makoBasics.md

 	00132:                   NOT
 	00133:                   RET

-`CONST` is a single bytecode that is followed by a parameter whose value will be pushed onto the stack. `MUL`, `ADD` and `NOT` are the assembly mnemonics corresponding to `*`, `+` and `not`, respectively. `RET` returns from a subroutine call, and will be discussed in more detail later.
+`CONST` is a single instruction that is followed by a parameter whose value will be pushed onto the stack. `MUL`, `ADD` and `NOT` are the assembly mnemonics corresponding to `*`, `+` and `not`, respectively. `RET` returns from a subroutine call.

-Each element of the stack is a 32-bit two's complement signed integer.
+Each element of the stack (a _cell_) is a 32-bit two's complement signed integer.
 The comparison operations (greater-than, less-than and so on) result in 0 (all bits 0) for false, and -1 (all bits 1) for true, making it possible to perform a variety of useful bitwise operations on the results.
 These _boolean flags_ are used by convention to represent logical true and false, and the words `true` and `false` can be used in place of the numeric constants.

 Numeric constants can be given as signed decimal integers (as above) or as hexadecimal or binary values.
 Hexadecimal values are prefixed with `0x`, and binary values are prefixed with `0b`: